Sage-Bionetworks/nf-portal/README.md

 ```

 #### how to update static server with new files
+In order to complete this operation and update the server we must run the scripts with node:

-1) after the gulp command above has been run it will output index.js to the dist director. this index.js has been compiled to es5 and can now be run by node.
+1) Only after compiling (compile with the gulp command above) can you run the index.js with node.
+Gulp automatically outputs to the dist folder.
+When the index.js is compiled to es5 it can then be run by node.

 2) go to the dist folder and run index.js.